cchacin/dotfiles/README.md

 - JDKs installed with Hombrew
 - [jEnv][6] installed with Hombrew
 - Global `.mavenrc` using [jEnv][6]

+### OBS Studio

+All the obs-studio configurations, scenes and profiles

 ## How to install:
 ```sh